 Neck-Tongue Syndrome is considered a rare disorder.
 It is considered so rare that when learning institutes or universities get a patient that is confirmed with Neck-Tongue Syndrome they write up a case history to share with their colleagues because of the rareness of the diagnosis.
 But how rare is this problem or is it simply misdiagnosed or misunderstood and more apparent than initially thought.

-In our office we see many patients with numbness or other unusual sensations in the tongue.
-While this may be their most troubling symptoms it is rarely a symptom that the patients have by itself.
-Accompanying this tongue numbness can problems of neck pain.
-This has been described by other doctors as well.
+In our office, we see many patients with numbness or other unusual sensations in the tongue.
+While this may be their most troubling symptom it is rarely a symptom that the patients have by itself.

-A paper published in the journal BMJ case reports (1) offers this description of the problem.
+A paper published in the journal BMJ Case Reports (1) by doctors at the Chiropractic and Physiotherapy Department, New York Medical Group, offers this description of the problem.

 “Neck-tongue syndrome is a rarely reported disorder characterized by paroxysmal (sudden or acute attacks or) episodes of intense pain in the upper cervical or occipital areas associated with ipsilateral (one-side of the neck and/or head) hemiglossal (one half of the tongue) dysaesthesia (a sensation that is not right or normal) brought about by sudden neck movement.
 The most likely cause of this clinical entity is a temporary subluxation of the lateral atlantoaxial joint with impaction of the C2 ventral ramus (nerve) against the articular processes (the back of the cervical vertebrae) on head rotation.
 Neck-tongue syndrome is an under-recognized condition that can be debilitating for patients and challenging for the treating physicians.”

 But as mentioned, this problem of one-half-sided tongue numbness is usually one of many problems that a person will suffer from.
 We often see and hear from people who describe the following challenges they face:

 My tongue is always numb and that is just the start of it.